RendijsSmukulis/codevoid.io/content/running-gunicorn-aiohttp-in-docker.md

 pip install gunicorn
 ```

-As it currecntly stands, `server.py` will attempt to run the aiohttp's internal webserver whenever the
+Next, we need to modify `server.py` to not use the development webserver when it's included as a module.
+As it currecntly stands, `server.py`
-code is run as a main program, or if it is included as a module:
+will always run the aiohttp's internal webserver:

     :::python
     app = web.Application()
     app.router.add_get('/', handle)